cmarqu/uvm-python/README.md

 an API similar to the original SV version.
 This means that many UVM verificaton skills are transferable from SV to Python very easily.

+Using `uvm-python` also means that you can have a UVM testbench with a VHDL-only simulator.

 Documentation
 -------------